 So, if your customer bought an exhaust system, send them an email to sell exhaust tips.
 If your customer bought car wax and polish, send them an email to sell car covers.

 4).
-Take advantage of email to send promotions and follow up customers
+Take advantage of email to send promotions

 Remember to schedule in advance when you would like to send your email promotions.
 Nobody wants to be completely bombarded with emails.
 Make sure your emails are specific and personal at the same time.
 On top of this, make sure the emails are worthwhile and have a good subject line.
 There is nothing worse than someone deleting your email without even opening it.